codatio/codat-docs/docs/smb-help-hub/integrations/sage-50/troubleshooting.md

 #### How secure is the connection between Sage 50, Codat, and my financial services provider?

 Codat uses industry-standard encryption to secure the data transferred between Sage 50 and your financial services provider, ensuring sensitive financial information is protected.
-You can see thedetailes of our compliance with various standards and policies in our [Trust Portal](https://trust.codat.io/).
+You can see the details of our compliance with various standards and policies in our [Trust Portal](https://trust.codat.io/).

 #### What measures does Codat take to protect sensitive financial data?